Creating and managing data connectors¶

 Feature flag: Enable DataRobot Connectors

 Now available as a public preview feature, you can add data connectors to DataRobot and create a data connection from a connector.
-Additionally, system administrators can manage data connectors for an organization.

 Creating a new data connection¶